 Excel has many functions for different operations.
-Inside the parenthesis of the functions, we put some inputs for the desired operation that we want to perform.
-These inputs inside the parenthesis are called the arguments.
-In this article, we will get to know what is an argument in Excel.
-We will also be familiarized with different types of arguments.
+Inside the parentheses of the functions, we put some inputs for the desired operation that we want to perform.
+These inputs inside the parentheses are called function arguments.
+In this article, we will get to know what function arguments are in Excel.
+Also, we will be familiarized with different types of arguments.

 Arguments are mostly referred to individual cells but it also includes cell ranges.
 Below is an example of a function with a single argument.